by Mike Retzlaff

 I started to use a mesh strainer to scoop the foam from the top to break it up while trying to push it back into the wort.
 It worked okay but constant attention was required.
 At least breaking up the foam abated the vicious and messy boil-over problems.

-At some point I started to use First Wort Hopping.
+At some point I started to use First Wort Hopping on some beers.
 I lautered the mash run-off into the kettle directly onto a portion of the hops.
 The kettle foam was now easily managed.
 I fathomed that the early hopping dropped the pH of the wort sufficiently to inhibit the formation of foam.
 Don’t use a mesh strainer if you use FWH.
 The strainer works like a magnet to capture hop particles which is not good.
 It’ll make a real mess and who knows how much of the hops are removed from the kettle?
 Your final IBUs will be all over the place but certainly not what you calculated.